Clogging: Terminology

-The term "buck," as in buck dancing, is traceable to the West Indies and is derived from a Tupi Indian word denoting a frame for drying and smoking meat; the original 'po bockarau' or buccaneers were sailors who smoked meat and fish after the manner of the Indians.
-Another source states that the word "bockorau" can be traced to the "Angolan" word "buckra', and was used to refer to white people, which is disputed.
-Eventually the term came to describe Irish immigrant sailors whose jig dance was known as 'the buck.'"
+The term "buck", as in buck dancing, is traceable to the West Indies and is derived from a Tupi Indian word denoting a frame or hurdle for drying and smoking meat; the original po bockarau or buccaneers were sailors who ate smoked meat and fish after the manner of the Indians.
+Another source states that the word bockorau can be traced to the "Angolan" word "buckra', and was used to refer to white people, which is disputed.
+Eventually the term came to describe Irish immigrant sailors whose jig dance was known as 'the buck'."

-Another origin of the term "buck dance" comes from the idea that this style of dance was a flirtation.
-The male dancer would show off his skills on the dance floor to attract the female, thus being compared to the buck's (male deer) courting ritual of the doe (female deer).

 One source states that buck dancing was the earliest combination of the basic shuffle and tap steps performed to syncopated rhythms in which accents are placed not on the straight beat, as with the jigs, clogs, and other dances of European origin, but on the downbeat or offbeat, a style derived primarily from the rhythms of African tribal music.

-Yet another etymology of the word argues that it derives from the word "buck," used as a pejorative term for African American men in the 19th century.
-Buck dancing was popularized in America by minstrel performers in the late 19th century.
+Yet another etymology of the word argues that it derives from the word "buck", used as a pejorative term for African American men in the 19th century.
+Buck dancing was popularized in the United States by minstrel performers by European American men in blackface who would engage in African American stereotypes in the late 19th century during their shows.
 Many folk festivals and fairs utilize dancing clubs or teams to perform both Buck and regular clogging for entertainment.

-Traditional Appalachian clogging is characterized by loose, often bent knees and a "drag-slide" motion of the foot across the floor, and is usually performed to old-time music.